-The new Managing a Holiday Play Scheme Award is a Level 3 Award intended to qualify those registered with Care and Social Services Inspectorate Wales (CSSIW) as the Person in Charge of a holiday play scheme who meet the following criteria:
+The new Managing a Holiday Play Scheme Award is a Level 3 Award intended to qualify those registered with Care Inspectorate Wales (CIW) as the Person in Charge of a holiday play scheme who meet the following criteria:

 - Must be over 19 years old